woldner/VisualLinter/README.md

 ## Features

-- Lint files using ESLint on file save. (see [Language Support](#language-support))
+- Lint files using ESLint on file open/save. (see [Language Support](#language-support))

 ## Getting Started

 ##### Requirements

 - ESLint installed locally (per project) _or_ globally (`ESLint` added to `PATH`)
-- A valid ESLint config located in the current project directory (local) _or_ your user home directory (global)
+- A valid ESLint config located in the current project directory (local) _or_ your user home directory (`~/.eslintrc`, global)

 ##### Notes

-`VisualLinter` will always use the closest installation/config found relative to the file being linted.
+The closest installation/config found relative to the file being linted will always be used.
 If no `node_modules` directory or `.eslintrc` file is found in the same directory as the file being linted, `VisualLinter` will try and resolve the paths from ancestor directories up to, but not including the root directory (e.g. `C:\\` on Windows).

 For instance, suppose you have the following structure: